 • Provide several comfortable and preferably hypoallergenic pillows.

-• Ensure that the blanket or comforter is of suitable thickness for the season of the year.
+• Ensure that the blanket or comforter is of suitable thickness for the year’s season.

 • Keep a spare blanket near the bedside for easy access when your parent needs it.

 • Provide a bedside table.
-Your parent’s essential gadgets should be within easy reach and place them on this table is an ideal location.
-Such devices could include their reading and distance glasses, dentures, hearing aids, remote controls for thermostats and television, etc.
+Your parent’s essential gadgets should be within easy reach, and placing them on this table is an ideal location.
+Such devices could include reading and distance glasses, dentures, hearing aids, remote controls for thermostats and televisions, etc.

 • The TV is a favorite appliance among the elderly, whereas others prefer the good old-fashioned radio

 Aging parents being cared for at home by their sons or daughters complain a lot, not just about their deteriorating condition, particularly their persistent weakness, but also about losing their independence.
 Wait a minute; is this turning out to be a reversal of roles?
-Do you remember how you used to resent your parent’s setting of limits and how you felt your independence is being curtailed?
-This is almost exactly what they might think about your overwhelming concern for their safety, and you know much better now that it had always been for your own good.
-Now it’s your turn to convince them too that you are just looking out for their safety and well-being.
+Do you remember how you used to resent your parent’s setting of limits and felt your independence was being curtailed?
+This is almost precisely what they might think about your overwhelming concern for their safety, and you know much better now that it had always been for your good.
+Now, it’s your turn to convince them that you are just looking for their safety and well-being.

 The aging of the populace, in general, is hailed as a triumph over disease and life-threatening injuries.
-This acclaimed outcome of man’s continued quest for humanity’s survival poses an accompanying challenge to healthcare professionals and caregivers along the area of fall prevention.
-In other words, improving the longevity of man also triggers a significant increase in falls and fall-related injuries.
+This acclaimed outcome of man’s continued quest for humanity’s survival poses an accompanying challenge to healthcare professionals and caregivers in fall prevention.
+In other words, improving the longevity of men also triggers a significant increase in falls and fall-related injuries.

 From your viewpoint as a caring and loving son or daughter of an elderly parent, keeping your parents safe from preventable accidents is an utmost concern.
-Even to the extent that your aging parent feels some loss of independence, the trade-off for preventing accidents and falls is always acceptable.
-The good news, however, is that there are a lot of simple ways by which you can reduce the risk of falls and injuries without making your parents feel that he or she is losing more and more of his or her independence.
+Even if your aging parent feels some loss of independence, the trade-off for preventing accidents and falls is always acceptable.
+The good news, however, is that there are many simple ways by which you can reduce the risk of falls and injuries without making your parents feel that he or she is losing more and more of their independence.

-Caring for an elderly parent in your home would need the installation of innovative features to support a safe and comfortable lifestyle.
-Such features include:
+Caring for an elderly parent in your home would require innovative features to support a safe and comfortable lifestyle.

 • A hobby room or space with low work surfaces

-• Grab bars in the bathroom, toilet, or where an elderly spend time regularly
+• Grab bars in the bathroom, toilet, or where the elderly spend time regularly

 • Wider doors